Gujci/RESTAPI/README.md

 }
 ```
 Or if you want to, you can get a parsed response type with the same request.

-First you ave to implement your response type, which must comform to JSONParseable protocol.
+First you have to implement your response type, which must comform to JSONParseable protocol.

 ```swift
 struct ExampleResponse: JSONParseable {
     var body: String